sophi-li/OKRs-self-learning/README.md

 ## Why use OKRs?

 - Focus and accountability over three month increments.
 - OKRs are _not_ a task list.
-When designed right, ambitious OKRs help keep you motivated and track your progress!
+When designed right, ambitious OKRs help keep you motivated and track your progress.

 ## How to use it